ijunier/twinTrans/README.md

 bin/twin.py {results_directory}
 ```

-This will run a simulation with default parameters, generating two files in `{results_directory}`:
+This will run a simulation with default parameters (lasting 2 min on a 3.1 GHz Intel Core i7).
+The outcome is composed of two files written out in `{results_directory}`:

 - **param_var.txt**: parameters and variables (and their value) of the simulation
-- **mean_properties.txt**: average value of various quantities of interest as a function of the real time:
+- **mean_properties.txt**: values of various quantities of interest (written every a fixed number of transcripts as speificied by `-Net` optional argument):
   - *transcripts_nb*: number of transcripts
+  - *time*: real time (in s)
   - *prod_rate*: production rate (= transcripts_nb/time)
   - *mean_prod_time*: average time separating two successive productions of a transcript (should be equal to 1/prod_rate)
   - *mean_bind_time*: average time separating two successive binding events